townmath/cisp400-reader/_sources/beginnings/comments.rst

 - What postconditions are guaranteed to exist?
 Is there a "minimum guarantee"?
 - For an algorithm, why was this or that method chosen?

-One notable exception to the 'keep comments to a minimum rule is if you are commenting a public :term:`API` for a library and most reader will only see generated documentation and not the source code.
+One notable exception to the 'keep comments to a minimum' rule is if you are commenting a public :term:`API` for a library and most reader will only see generated documentation and not the source code.